-The scary answer to this question is you can’t always tell when you’re developing a blood clot.
-Sometimes, blood clots form without any obvious symptoms.
+There's a scary answer to this question.
+You can’t always tell when you’re developing a blood clot.
+Sometimes, they form without any obvious symptoms.
 But sometimes, a blood clot forms and impacts your body in a number of ways.
 Many of those symptoms will depend on the location of your blood clot.

 As it turns out, women have a higher clotting risk.